AI-generated text boundary detection with RoFT: Introduction

-Our primary contributions are as follows: \begin{itemize} \item we develop new approaches for detecting the boundary between human-written and machine-generated text and demonstrate how the tools developed for time series analysis can be adapted for extracting useful information from Transformer representations; our approaches here are mostly based on the properties of latent representations of the RoBERTa model; \item we adapt perplexity-based methods for this new setting, discussing the differences in their behavior compared to binary artificial text detection and providing a comprehensive analysis of how perplexity scores react to the machine--human transition in the text; \item we analyze the robustness of all boundary detectors (including the fully-tuned RoBERTa baseline) to domain shifts and show how it depends on the properties of these domains; we also study peculiarities in the dataset itself and their relations to the performance of different approaches; \item we enrich the RoFT dataset with \emph{GPT-3.5-turbo}\footnote{\url{https://platform.openai.com/docs/model-index-for-researchers}} (ChatGPT) generation samples; we share this new dataset with the community, establish baselines, and analyze the behavior of our detectors on it. \end{itemize}
+In this work, we experiment with a lesser known dataset called RoFT (Real Or Fake Text), collected by~\citet{10.1609/aaai.v37i11.26501}.
+Each text in this dataset consists of ten sentences, where the first several sentences are human-written and the rest are machine-generated starting from this prompt, mainly by models from the GPT family~\citep{radford2019language,NEURIPS2020_1457c0d6}.
+We consider several techniques developed for binary ATD, modifying them for this more complex boundary detection setting; e.g., following \citet{tulchinskii2023intrinsic} we adapt intrinsic dimension estimation which is currently considered to be the most robust method for cross-domain and cross-model binary detection.
+Fig.~\ref{fig:overview} shows a sample input from RoFT and results of the considered models.
+Our primary contributions are as follows: \begin{inparaenum}[(1)] \item we evaluate five approaches to adapt perplexity-based detectors to the task of detecting the boundary between human-written and machine-generated text, discussing the differences in their behavior compared to binary ATD and providing a comprehensive analysis of how perplexity scores react to the machine--human transition in the text; we also compare several backbones for the perplexity evaluation to show which model works the best for this purpose; \item we present evidence that perplexity scores obtained from small language model, trained on data generated by bigger LLM, provide strong features for boundary detection models, leading to relatively high accuracy of detection and cross-domain robustness related to other detection methods; \item we introduce and evaluate two ways to adapt the classifiers based on intrinsic dimension estimation for this task, showing how the time series analysis can be used for extracting useful information from Transformer representations; \item we show how the robustness of boundary detectors (including the fully-tuned RoBERTa baseline) to domain shift depends on the particular properties of the domains; we study the properties of the dataset itself and their effect on the performance of every approach; \item we enrich the RoFT dataset with \emph{GPT-3.5-turbo}\footnote{\url{https://platform.openai.com/docs/model-index-for-researchers}} (ChatGPT) generation samples; we share this new dataset with the community, establish baselines, and analyze the behavior of our detectors on it.\footnote{Our official repository: \url{https://github.com/SilverSolver/ai_boundary_detection.git}} \end{inparaenum}

-We hope that the present work will encourage further research in both directions: first, boundary detection for texts that are partially human-written and partially generated, and second, analyzing how inner representations of Transformer-based models react to such transitions; the latter direction may also help interpretability research.